Zdena (river)

 Zdena (Bosnian: Rijeka Zdena; Serbian Cyrillic: Ријека Здена) is a river in the northwestern part of Bosnia and Herzegovina, a left tributary of the Sana, with which it connects in the center of Sanski Most.The source of Zdena is a new plant for the distribution of drinking water to the citizens of Sanski Most.
 Salmonid water is common and used to be full of grayling and brown trout.
-Unfortunately, grayling is now only in traces due to high water pollution, mostly due to the direct discharge of sewage.
+Grayling is now only in traces due to high water pollution, mostly due to the direct discharge of sewage.